marq24/ha-waterkotte/README.md

 Not all available sensors are enabled by default.

 To set the the times for the holiday mode use the provided service `waterkotte_heatpump.set_holiday` and set `start` and `end` parameter.

+## Services

+The Integration provides currently 3 services:
+- set_holiday
+  Allows to set the start and end datetimes for the holiday mode

+- get_energy_balance
+  Retrieves the overall energy consumption data for the year

+- get_energy_balance_monthly
+  Retrieves the monthly breakdown energy consumption data for a moving 12 month window.
+  1 = January, 2 = February, etc...

 ## Troubleshooting